matuzo/HTMHell/hell/adventcalendar/2025/33/index.md

 ```

 Perfect.
 Exactly what you were looking for.
 Semantic, accessible — what could go wrong?
-So you start using `<abbr>` everywhere, only to get immediate feedback telling you what your abbreviations mean *and* an accessibility report complaining about … those very same abbreviations.
+So you start using `<abbr>` everywhere.
+However, after a while you get feedback from people asking what those abbreviations mean *and* an accessibility report complaining about … those very same abbreviations.

 Why?
 According to MDN, you did everything right.